 Prepare Your Child’s Juice or Milk Ahead of Time

 Do not worry about not passing the security check because all these liquids are excluded from the TSA’s 3-1-1 rule that limits carry-on liquids to 100ml.
 Thus, pack enough baby milk that you will need for the travel journey without worrying it will run out.

 If you are concerned that the liquids will not be enough for your baby, you may also bring along canned or jarred baby food for them to eat on the plane.
-Although they will need to be inspected individually, keep them in a bag or container that you can easily remove from your carry-on luggage when you reach the security checkpoint.
+Although they will need to be inspected individually, keep them in a bag or container that you can easily remove from your carry-on luggage or backpack when you reach the security checkpoint.